Artistic view of the prime numbers [Vue artistique des nombres premiers].

 the Ulam spiral.

-- Then transform the picture P1 (after a first Fourier filtering) into the picture P2 using the
+- Then one transforms the picture P1 (after a first Fourier filtering) into the picture P2 using the

 following conformal mapping: